|

 of 2013 I joined a Facebook group called Vancouver Vanishes, which put

-me in touch with the excavators chewing relentlessly across Kitsilano and other historic
+me in touch with the excavators chewing their way relentlessly across Kitsilano and other historic

 city neighbourhoods.
 This site documents the steady disappearance of quality